-Homework is considered to be a valuable element of the learning process; however, it is up to each class the format homework will take.
+Homework should support learning, however it is up to each class the format homework will take.
+Every child from Reception onwards is expected to read/share a book at home everyday.
 In EYFS children should take home a library book weekly to share.
 Across KS1 and 2 reading books should be changed regularly and children should be encouraged to read daily at home.
-Spellings, times tables and other work considered age appropriate can be sent home weekly.
-Homework should support learning, children should be encouraged to return homework through praise.
-Sanctions should not be put in place for children who do not return homework without consultation with the parents and headteacher as we recognise not all children have the facilities at home to support homework.
+Spellings, times tables and other work considered age appropriate can be sent home, children should be encouraged to return homework through praise.
+Sanctions should never be put in place for children who do not return homework without consultation with the parents and headteacher as we recognise not all children have the facilities at home to support homework.